Best Law Schools That Accept the GI Bill — 2026 Rankings

 How Yellow Ribbon Fills the Gap

 The school pledges an amount.
 The VA matches it dollar for dollar.
 The combined total applies to tuition above the GI Bill cap.
-A school pledging $20,000 gets $20,000 matched by the VA — so $40,000 in additional coverage on top of the $28,937.09 cap.
+A school pledging $20,000 gets $20,000 matched by the VA — $40,000 in additional coverage stacked on top of the $28,937.09 cap.
 At a school charging $65,000, you’d owe $65,000 minus $28,937.09 minus $40,000 — roughly $3,900 out of pocket.
-A school pledging “unlimited” means the math zeroes out regardless of tuition cost.
+A school pledging “unlimited” means the math zeroes out regardless of what tuition costs.

 T14 Law Schools and Their Veteran Benefits

 The GI Bill coverage situation at T14 schools is mixed.
+Here’s where things actually stand.

 Schools With Yellow Ribbon Participation